karleflanagan/stat100F20/pages/syllabus.md

 ## Academic Integrity
 * If you cheat on an exam in this class you're very likely to get caught and the consequences will be <b>SEVERE</b>.
 See the <b><a href="https://studentcode.illinois.edu/" target="\_blank">University Student Code of Conduct</a></b>.
-* The Stat 100 Team has a group of highly trained students who know every trick in the book for catching cheaters.
-We hand grade each of the exams and have multiple versions of all exams.
-They may look identical at first glance, but they are not.
-Bottom line is, please don't cheat.
-It's not worth risking your entire college career and you will get caught.
+* We have multiple versions of all exams that may look identical at first glance, but are not.
+Bottom line is, please don’t cheat.
+It’s not worth risking your entire college career and you will get caught.
 If you are caught, you will get a 0 on the exam and be reported to the university.

-## Accommodations
+## DRES Accommodations
 * I am happy to offer accommodations for disabilities verified through DRES (<b><a href="http://www.disability.illinois.edu/" target="\_blank">http://www.disability.illinois.edu/</a></b>).
 Please email me a copy of your letter during week 1.
-Students taking their exams at DRES can take them anytime on Wed. or Thurs. during exam weeks.
-Students taking their final exam at DRES can take them any time during finals week.
+Since all of our exams will be online, I will provide the extra time accommodation for any student who needs it and sends me their DRES letter.
+If you have any other questions or need any other accommodations, don’t hesitate to reach out <a href="{{ site.data.info.rickroll }}">&#128522;</a>